Hello Daydreamers!

 It’s time to give shape to the cake topper and to do that we need to organize all letters.

-This is the most time-consuming part of the project, but also the most important because it will ensure that all of the letters will remain together after your Cricut cuts the cake topper.
+This is the most time-consuming part of the project and the most important because it will ensure that all of the letters remain together after your Cricut cuts the cake topper.

-You may struggle to join all off the letters.
-That’s when rotating, and unlocking the proportions of each letter comes in handy.
+You may struggle to join all of the letters.
+That’s when rotating and unlocking the proportions of each letter comes in handy.
 If you pay attention to the screenshot down below, you’ll notice that everything looks different.

-When all of your letters are overlapped, select all of the items you have on the canvas and click on “Weld” (located on the bottom panel) to create a single layer.
+When all of your letters are overlapped, select them and click on “Weld” (located on the bottom panel) to create a single layer.

 Step 3 – Copy and Flip Design

-Usually, most cake toppers will have a cute paper on the front and a white plain nothing on the back side.
+Usually, most cake toppers will have a cute paper on the front and a white plain nothing on the back.

 Well…

-This thing where you have to place the cake in a certain position to hide the “dark side” of the cake topper will be a thing of the past.
+This thing where you have to place the cake in a particular position to hide the “dark side” will be a thing of the past.

 Not only your cake topper will look more beautiful if you have another (or the same paper from the front) paper on the back, but it will also add extra sturdiness to the final project.